STANDARD TERMS & CONDITIONS OF SALE

 5 Terms of payment

-5.2 The Customer shall pay the price of the Goods (less any discount to which the Customer is entitled, but without any other deduction) within 30 days of the date of the Seller’s invoice, and the Seller shall be entitled to recover the price, notwithstanding that delivery may not have taken place and the property in the Goods has not passed to the Customer.
+5.2..If the Seller has agreed to provide credit terms to the Customer the Customer shall pay the price of the Goods within 30 days of the date of the Seller’s invoice or in accordance with any other credit terms agreed by the Seller and confirmed in writing to the Customer.
 The time of payment of the price shall be of the essence of the Contract.
 Receipts for payment will be issued only upon request.

-5.3.3 charge the Customer interest (both before and after any judgment) on the amount unpaid, at the rate of 5 per cent per annum above LIBOR from time to time, until payment in full is made (a part of a month being treated as a full month for the purpose of calculating interest).
+5.3.3.charge the Customer interest (both before and after any judgment) on the amount unpaid, at the rate of 5 per cent per annum above LIBOR from time to time (or if at anytime LIBOR is below 0% at the rate of 5% per annum), until payment in full is made (a part of a month being treated as a full month for the purpose of calculating interest).

-6.6.1 store the Goods until actual delivery and charge the Customer for the reasonable costs (including insurance) of
+6.5.1.store the Goods until actual delivery or collection and charge the Customer for the reasonable costs (including insurance) of storage or any additional delivery charges; or

 7 Risk and property

-7.2 Notwithstanding delivery and the passing of risk in the Goods, or any other provision of these Terms, the property in the Goods shall not pass to the Customer until the Seller has received in cash or cleared funds payment in full of the price of the Goods and all other goods agreed to be sold by the Seller to the Customer for which payment is then due.
+7.3.
+Notwithstanding delivery and the passing of risk in the Goods, or any other provision of these Terms, property and title to the Goods shall not pass to the Customer until the Seller receives payment in full (in cash or cleared funds) for the Goods and any other goods that the Seller has supplied to the Customer in respect of which payment has become due, in which case title to the Goods shall pass at the time of payment of all such sums.

 8 Warranties and liability – THE CUSTOMER’S ATTENTION IS PARTICULARLY DRAWN TO THIS CLAUSE